Avalanche keep goalie-challenged Wild winless in 6-3 victory - WHIZ News

 Ben Meyers and Samuel Girard scored in the first period for the Avalanche to put the first start for Wild goalie Filip Gustavsson with his new team in immediate trouble.
-Josh Manson added an insurance goal for the Avs in the third period, and Valeri Nichushkin tacked on an empty-netter.
+Josh Manson added an insurance goal for the Avs in the third period.

+Mackinnon (two goals and five assists), Nichushkin (four goals, two assists) and Rantanen (one goal, five assists) have combined for 19 points in three games.
+The Avs have won twice, with captain Gabriel Landeskog still out with a lower body injury.

+“All of our big guys have been kind of carrying the load here so far.
+Hopefully we’ll be able to spread it out here a little bit as we go on,” coach Jared Bednar said.

 Kirill Kaprizov’s second score of the game brought the Wild back within one a few minutes later, but Alexandar Georgiev stayed strong down the stretch in Colorado’s net and finished with 36 saves.
 After Freddy Gaudreau missed an open net on a short-handed rush, Mackinnon scored on the power play on the other end to seal it.

+“He’s playing his game — playing fast and heavy and smart and making nice plays and getting rewarded for it,” center J.T.
+Compher said.
+“Whether he gets points or not, he’s driving the bus and we try to feed off that.”

-Joel Eriksson Ek had the tying goal on a power play redirection in the second period and Calen Addison had three primary assists, but the Wild still fell to 0-3-0.
+Joel Eriksson Ek had the tying goal on a power play redirection in the second period and Calen Addison had three primary assists, but the Wild (0-3-0) saw their goals-against total spike to 20.
 Gustavsson stopped 32 shots.

 After allowing 14 goals over their first two games, the most in any such stretch in franchise history, the Wild badly needed every skater to sharpen their play and improve their decision-making in the defensive zone.
-Facing the defending Stanley Cup champion Avalanche was far from the ideal scenario for this test, even with captain Gabriel Landeskog still out with a lower body injury.
+Facing the defending Stanley Cup champion Avalanche was far from the ideal scenario for this test.

+“It’s on the goalie.
+It’s on the defense.
+It’s on the forwards.
+It’s on the coaches.
+It’s on all of us,” Wild coach Dean Evason said.
+“We’re giving up way too many goals.”

 Gustavsson never saw the first goal, just 3:30 into the game when Erik Johnson ping-ponged a shot off the stick of Kurtis MacDermid that hit Meyers with his back to the net in traffic in the circle.